fabmob/standard-covoiturage/docs/src/index.md

 - Searching for a regular passenger as a driver

 Functional blocks for booking:
-- Delegated booking with a deep link to the transport operator's application
+- Delegated booking with a deep link to the carpooling operator's application
 - Booking information feed to the MaaS (recommended extension to the delegated booking with a deep link)
 - Integrated booking via API